CheViana/network-calls-stats/tutorial.md

 # Monitoring network calls in Python using TIG stack

 Web applications and API endpoints are known to perform backend calls.
 Often that is all application does: fetches data from couple backends, combines it and produces response.

 Monitoring how much time fetching data from backend took is essential.
+There are plenty production-ready buy-and-snap-on solutions that provide such monitoring, but they might be not good fit for some cases.
+And I think it's fun to dig deeper into things to get more understanding of how it all works.

 Let's look at code examples that use popular Python networking libraries, and are instrumented to report HTTP request execution time.

 ### What I'm going to explore in this post

-I'm going to compare how request timings look for fetching HTML pages using `requests` library and for asyncronously fetching same HTML pages using `aiohttp` library, to visualize the difference in timings, and to introduce tools that can be used for such monitoring.
+I'm going to compare how request timings look for fetching HTML pages using `requests` library and for asyncronously fetching same HTML pages using `aiohttp` library.
+I aim to visualize the difference in timings, and to introduce tools that can be used for such monitoring.

+To be fair, `requests` library has [plugins](https://github.com/spyoungtech/grequests) that enable asyncronous IO, and there's so many other ways to achieve this in Python...
+I picked `aiohttp` as it provides neat request timing tracing opportunities, and I use this library a lot in the wild.

 To monitor request timings we will use [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/), [InfluxDB](https://www.influxdata.com/products/influxdb/) and [Grafana](https://grafana.com/grafana) stack.
 These tools are very easy to setup locally, open source, free for personal usage, and could be used in production environment.